pythonscriptjscss/hello-world/README.md

 # hello-world
-I am a student working on python programming
+I am a student working on python programming.
+My name is sayan mandal.